romulocintra/user-locale-client-hints/README.md

 We are proposing [Unicode Extensions for BCP 47](https://cldr.unicode.org/index/bcp47-extension) or compatible as the main reference for the base mechanism for delivering user locale preferences.
 The goal is to allow the handling of user preferences consistently across the industry.

 So, we will define a new standard `Locale-Preferences` Client Hints and `navigator.localePreferences`, that would map the user locale preferences using the following steps:

-  0. Validate if there is any fingerprinting mechanism and if OS preferences are allowed to be exposed
+  1. Validate if there is any fingerprinting mechanism and if OS preferences are allowed to be exposed
-  1. Read the available OS preferences
+  2. Read the available OS preferences
-  2. For each value compare it against the default  value for the given locale from ICU/CLDR or a list of user preferences to compare against
+  3. For each value compare it against the default  value for the given locale from ICU/CLDR or a list of user preferences to compare against
-  3. If the _user preference_ value differs, return the value
+  4. If the _user preference_ value differs, return the value
-  4. If the  _user preference_ value is the same, return empty value
+  5. If the  _user preference_ value is the same, or not set, return the default value for the given locale

-As an alternative instead of returning `undefined` or empty values, we could try to do an intent of resolving the missing information using [Add Likely Subtags ](https://www.unicode.org/reports/tr35/#Likely_Subtags) algorithm and merge values set by the user in their user locale preferences.

-Conceptually both strategies would work but the second won't inform each preference set by the user.

 The following table suggests common user preferences [#416](https://github.com/tc39/ecma402/issues/416#issue-574957588) to be used, and does the correlation from  `Locale-Preferences` Client Hints and `navigator.localePreferences` to extension keys if they exist, or other values in case table is extended by user demand.